fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 - What would you say are the key differences between Romantic and Critical history?
-- Give a few examples from von Humbolt's article that illustrate characterizations of history that appear in Cheng's chapter.
+- Give a few examples from von Humboldt's article that illustrate characterizations of history that appear in Cheng's chapter.
 What's most interesting to you about this description of a historian's task?
 "%}